 Many jurisdictions in the United States use in-house electronic poll books in place of printed paper poll books.
 These systems are not designed and built by commercial companies; instead, they are developed in-house by a state or county and are specific to the jurisdictions needs and election codes.
 The first U.S. in-house electronic poll books were developed in 2009 in Cerro Gordo County, Iowa.
 There, election officials completed a pilot study and developed the Precinct Atlas, which is now fielded by 80 of the state’s 99 counties.
-In-house systems are often run on consumer off-the-shelf (COTS) laptops or tablets and can be linked to a state’s voter registration database.
+In-house systems are often run on commercial off-the-shelf (COTS) laptops or tablets and can be linked to a state’s voter registration database.

 States like Michigan, Wisconsin, and Colorado use in-house electronic poll book software statewide; a number of counties in Iowa, North Carolina, and Wisconsin use in-house systems.
 Oregon and Washington, both all vote-by-mail states, use their statewide voter registration databases in place of printed paper poll books to check in those voters who vote in person.
 Hawaii County and Honolulu County similarly use the State of Hawaii’s voter registration system, but it is not used statewide.